U.S. investors switch out of Europe as recovery bet sours

 "Expectations were for a modest recovery but it has been particularly shallow and it has been compounded by not only a strong currency but also tensions between Russia and Ukraine, as well as, more recently, the sanctions," said Charles Shriver, portfolio manager at Baltimore-based T. Rowe Price, which manages assets worth $738 billion.

-Shriver has reduced his equity allocation to Europe in favor of emerging markets over the past six months.
+Shriver has reduced his equity allocation to Europe in favour of emerging markets over the past six months.

 Relative valuations, a key factor in luring U.S. buyers over the past year, have ceased to be attractive, too.